 - Nagi Shokudo, Shibuya – A popular and longstanding vegan restaurant in the backstreets of Shibuya.

 - T’s TanTan, Tokyo Station and Ueno – A popular for its vegan ramen, note that the Tokyo Station restaurant is actually inside the ticket gates so people need to pay in order to enter and exit the gates if they’re only going to the station to eat this ramen.

 - Falafel Brothers, Roppongi – Middle Eastern food based around falafels mostly vegan.

-- Ain Soph – A popular vegan restaurants with locations around Tokyo and one in Kyoto.
+- Ain Soph – A group of popular vegan restaurants with locations around Tokyo and one in Kyoto.
 Each one has a different theme, for example, one of the Shinjuku locations (in Soph Ripple) serves vegan burgers, while the Ginza branch serves Japanese-French fusion vegan food.

 Despite all the delicious vegetarian sounding food, it can be easy to get caught out.
 There are a few key ingredients in Japanese cooking that can make a vegetarian sounding dish not vegetarian.